 Seiko Black Ion-Finish Solar Calendar Dress Watch

-Abundant in power reserve and sleek in design, the Seiko Black Ion-Finish Solar Calendar Dress Watch is a superb timepiece.
+Abundant in power reserve and sleek in design, the Seiko Black Ion-Finish Solar Calendar Dress Watch is a superb timepiece, especially for the price.

 This solar-powered Japanese quartz watch has over 10 months of power reserve.